 To set criteria for sensitive columns or fields:

 - Click the edit icon to the right of a column or field name.

-- From the Domain drop-down menu, select the appropriate sensitive data element type.
+- From the Domain drop-down list, select the appropriate sensitive data element type.

 - The Delphix Masking Engine defaults to a Masking Algorithm as specified in the Settings screen.
 If necessary, you can override the default algorithm.

-- To select a different masking algorithm, choose one from the Algorithm dropdown.
+- To select a different masking algorithm, choose one from the Algorithm drop-down list.

 - In the algorithm pulldown, any custom algorithms will appear with (*custom) after their name to make them easier to identify.
-For detailed descriptions of these algorithms, please see Out Of The Box Algorithm Frameworks.
+For detailed descriptions of these algorithms, see Out Of The Box Algorithm Frameworks.

 - Select an ID Method: